augustl/traffic-police/README.md

 * GET /projects - projects-controller/list-projects is called.
 * GET /projects/123 - projects-controller/get-project is called.
 But first, the get-project-precondition function is called.
 This function will access (-> req :url-params :project-id) and find the project in the database.
 If this function returns nil, routing will halt.
 If it returns the full request map, routing continues.
+* GET /projects/123/todos - nesting will first call the precondition to find the project, so you only have to write that code once.

 ```clj
 (defn get-project-precondition